Last Updated on April 19, 2023 by Emmanuel

 The average length of an MTB crank is 175mm long, but you can still choose a shorter or longer crank for a more comfortable ride, depending on your body size.

-Another essential criterion is the cranks material, as most MTB cranksets are made in aluminum and carbon fiber for weight savings.
+Another essential criterion is the crank material, as most MTB cranksets are made of aluminum and carbon fiber for weight savings.

 It will also help if you look into the bottom brackets and see if they are of a modern external setup for less weight and more stiffness or older cartridge.

-Consult with a bike professional if you don’t know enough about these things to avoid inconvenience later.
+Also, you can consult with a bike professional if you don’t know enough about these accessories; it will avoid your late inconvenience.

 The size of bike cranksets varies between 160mm and 185mm, depending on whether a bike is small or big.